uzernamex/tinyapp/README.md

 #
 ## Getting Started

-- Install all dependencies using the `npm install` command.
+- Install all of the dependencies using the `npm install` command.

       npm install node.js